Mastering Interview Feedback to Enhance Your Recruitment Efforts

 • Hold debrief meetings.
 Schedule a short debrief with all interviewers after each interviewer has submitted their individual feedback.
 A 10-15 minute discussion helps ensure alignment on the candidate’s strengths and areas for improvement.

 • Focus on competencies.
 Ask interviewers to focus their interview notes and debrief talking points on the core competencies and specific examples of what the candidate did well or where they fell short.
+Challenge any feedback that’s vague, irrelevant to the role, or based on “gut feel.”

 Best practices for providing interview feedback